alex-calderwood/portfolio/bio.markdown

 ---
 I am currently a Ph.D. student at the Expressive Intelligence Studio at UC Santa Cruz.
+<br><br>

-Previously, I studied Natural Language Processing at Columbia University while also enrolled in a graduate journalism degree.
+Previously, I studied Natural Language Processing at Columbia University while enrolled in a graduate journalism degree.
+<br><br>
 I have worked as a writer at CU's Brown Instutue for Media Innovation, where I covered new approaches to journalism.
 I've also published investigative journalism, designed games, and worked in news automation (turning data feeds into words).
+<br><br>
 I have too many hobbies!
-I love surfing and trailrunning.
-I'm also dabbling with installation art - interactive language art, as well as metalwork.
+Surfing.
+Trailrunning.
+Photography.
+Installation art.
+Poetry.
+Creative coding.
+Manufacturing.
+Carpentry.
+Woodturning...
+Jack of All Trades, Master of One.
+<br><br>
 I am a writer!
-I am currently trying to get some poetry published.
+I am currently trying to get some poetry published - 2024!